jbunke/deltascript/docs/ls-2-types.md

 ## 2.4 – Functional types

-Functional types represent value-returning functions<sup>[§TODO - value-returning functions]()</sup>, including both named helper functions and anonymous functions.
+Functional types represent value-returning functions<sup>[§6.2.1](./ls-6-func.md#621--value-returning-functions)</sup>, including both named helper functions and anonymous functions.
 They enable the definition and invocation of reusable code blocks.

 Functional type identifiers consist of **optional comma-separated parameter types**, followed by an **arrow**, followed by a **return type**, all **enclosed in parentheses**.
 A functional type with the arbitrary parameter types `P1`, `P2`, etc. and the arbitrary return type `R` would be declared with the type identifier `(P1, P2, ... -> R)`.